jina-ai/docs/chapters/simple_exec.md

 ## What is Simple Executor?

-In Jina we have several built-in some *simple* executors, which are located in `jina/resources/`.
+In Jina we have several built-in *simple* executors, which are located in `jina/resources/`.
 They are called simple for two reasons:

 - They only require a YAML configuration file, no Python code is required;
 - They inherit from `BaseExecutor` directly, therefore the logic thus fully relies on the drivers.